-.
-When a patient sustains a Colles' fracture, there is displacement of the bone such that the wrist joint rests behind its normal anatomic position.
-A Colles' fracture is most commonly found after falling on to an outstretched hand.
+Definition: The Colles' fracture is a specific type of broken wrist.
+When a patient sustains a Colles' fracture, there wrist joint is pushed back behind the forearm bone (the radius).
+A Colles' fracture most commonly occurs after falling on to an outstretched hand.

 Also Known As: Wrist Fracture, Distal Radius Fracture